-New York's governor declared a health emergency Saturday over a flu epidemic that has sickened more than 19,000 people, allowing pharmacists to immunize infants and children.
+New York: New York's governor declared a health emergency Saturday over a flu epidemic that has sickened more than 19,000 people, allowing pharmacists to immunize infants and children.

 Governor Andrew Cuomo's move comes amid a nationwide epidemic expected to last several weeks.